Philip-Walsh/emojinomicon/README.md

 2. **Integrate the Emojis in Your CSS**
    Copy the URL of your desired emoji from the repository and use the examples above to incorporate them into your styles.

+3. **Using in Your Projects**
+   - Direct URL: Use the raw GitHub URLs in your CSS/HTML
+   - Local Copy: Download specific SVGs for offline use
+   - CDN: Use as a lightweight alternative to emoji libraries

 ---

 #### 🔄 **Automated SVG Generation**